spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-process-incoming-HTTP-requests-from-external-erp-services-for-order-updates.md

 ### Synchronous handling of incoming requests

-The most popular and straightforward way of processing incoming requests is synchronously.
+The most popular and straightforward way of processing incoming requests is synchronous.
 This solution involves keeping an active HTTP connection until the application processes the request and returns a response.

 **Pros**